Graylog2/documentation/pages/archiving/usage.rst

           behaves.
 Also use the :ref:`Restore Index Batch Size <archive-config-option-restore-batch-size>` setting to control the Elasticsearch batch size on re-index.

-The archive plugin offer two ways to restore archived indices.
+Graylog Archive offers two ways to restore archived indices.

 * :ref:`Web Interface <archive-restore-web-interface>`
 * :ref:`REST API <archive-restore-rest-api>`

-The archive plugin restores all indices into the "Restored Archives" index set to avoid conflicts with the original indices. (should those still exist)
+Graylog Archive restores all indices into the "Restored Archives" index set to avoid conflicts with the original indices. (should those still exist)

 .. image:: /images/archiving-usage-restore-web-result.png